danadria/danadria.github.io/_pages/about.md

   - /about.html
 ---

-I am a rising statistician and data scientist in the final year of [MSc Methodology and Statistics](https://www.uu.nl/en/organisation/methodology-and-statistics/master-msbbss){:target="_blank" rel="noopener"} at [Utrecht University](https://uu.nl/en){:target="_blank" rel="noopener"}.
+I am a rising statistician and a data scientist in the final year of [MSc Methodology and Statistics](https://www.uu.nl/en/organisation/methodology-and-statistics/master-msbbss){:target="_blank" rel="noopener"} at [Utrecht University](https://uu.nl/en){:target="_blank" rel="noopener"}.
 My primary project is the development of a new feature attribution technique for transformer models such as BERT